jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

   the best known but most unreliable of shanks, lest you die.

 The point of a shank is to bypass a section of rope that is damaged or overly long.
-A shank that easily shakes loose is of little use and very dangerous.
+A shank that easily shakes loose obviously won't do.
 {:.tangent}